AdwaitMishr/bithub/README.md

 # Bithub 👾

-A 2D metaverse and virtual office where users can walk around, interact with colleagues using proximity voice chat, and join themed rooms for work or play.
+A 2D virtual space where users can walk around, interact with colleagues using proximity voice chat, and join themed rooms for work or play.

 ## Key Features